ividyon/WitchyBND/NOTES.md

 * TODO: Fix globs not starting with ./
 * TODO: Fix "parser not found" AGAIN
 * TODO: Fix GPARAM problem thing?
+* Updated to .NET 8.
 * Added "Unpack TAE to folder" option, set to True by default.
   * Enabling this option will unpack TAE files into a folder of XMLs, one for each animation.
   * Disabling it will serialize the TAE, with all constituent animations, into a single XML.
+* Added "Flexible" option, set to True by default.
+  * Loosens the strictness on some format value checks in order to correctly parse mod files with """encryption technology""" applied.
+Thanks to Vawser.
 * Turned off HKX format support for the time being as it was being unpredictable and weird.
 * Added configuration for PARAM field styles.
 This influences the output of field values in PARAM XMLs.
 Default is "Attribute".
 * Made PARAM default value threshold configurable instead of toggling default values on/off.